dzianisv/dzianisv.github.io/README.md

 ## [Openhaystack Web](https://github.com/dzianisv/openhaystack-web)

 I created this project because [Openhaystack](https://github.com/seemoo-lab/openhaystack) app stopped to work on a new MacOS 14, but I needed a way to see locations of my openhaystack tracker.
-I built BLE beacon trackers using Nordic nrf5281 microcontrollers and ultilized openhaystack-discovered way to get a location of the tracker using [Apple Find My](https://www.apple.com/icloud/find-my/)
+I built BLE beacon trackers using Nordic nrf5281 microcontrollers and ultilized openhaystack-discovered way to get a location of the tracker using [Apple Find My](https://www.apple.com/icloud/find-my/).
+Check out [openhaystack-toolkit](https://github.com/dzianisv/openhaystack-toolkit) for the tools that helps to flash a firmware to the tracker and generate crypto keypairs.

 ## [Plato Voice Assistant](https://github.com/dzianisv/AssistantPlato)